fengjunpku/webui_demo/README.md

 # Discription
-A simple webui by python
+A simple webui by web.py
 # Reference
 bootstrap
 flatui